ZhipengLiu6/Chalearn2017_continuous_gesture/README.md

 ## Notes:

 This code was tested on Windows10 OS with VS2012 and Ubuntu 14.04 OS with Python 2.7, caffe-C3D, sklearn, faster-rcnn.
-Please double check the paths in code before your run it.
+Please double check the paths in code before you run it.

 ## Training:

-### Step1: Convert continuous gesture to isolated gesture in order to train conveniently
+### Step1: Convert continuous gestures to isolated gestures in order to train conveniently
 ```
 (1): set the data_path in convertConGTrain2IsoGTrain_windows_matlab/ConvertConVedioToIsoGesture.m as your own path
 (2): run convertConGTrain2IsoGTrain_windows_matlab/ConvertConVedioToIsoGesture.m